Reducing Workbench's impact on Drupal

 Logging Drupal's response time

-If a request if paused by adaptive pausing, Workbench will automatically log the response time for the next request, indicating that adaptive_pause
+If a request is paused by adaptive pausing, Workbench will automatically log the response time for the next request, indicating that adaptive_pause

-had kicked in or not, add log_response_time: true
+had kicked in or not to aid in troubleshooting.
+To do this, add log_response_time: true

 Caching